NSHipster/articles/2014-12-29-the-death-of-cocoa.md

 | Number Theory | Document Generation | Table Formatting | Mathematical Typesetting |
 | Interactive Controls | Interface Building | Form Construction | XML Templating |

-Conventional wisdom would suggest that, yes: is is unreasonable for a standard library to encode [the production budget of the movie _Avatar_](http://reference.wolfram.com/language/ref/MovieData.html#Examples), [the max speed of a McDonnell Douglas F/A-18 Hornet](http://reference.wolfram.com/language/ref/AircraftData.html#Example), or [the shape of France](http://reference.wolfram.com/language/ref/CountryData.html#Example).
+Conventional wisdom would suggest that, yes: it is unreasonable for a standard library to encode [the production budget of the movie _Avatar_](http://reference.wolfram.com/language/ref/MovieData.html#Examples), [the max speed of a McDonnell Douglas F/A-18 Hornet](http://reference.wolfram.com/language/ref/AircraftData.html#Example), or [the shape of France](http://reference.wolfram.com/language/ref/CountryData.html#Example).
 That is information that can be retrieved by querying IMDB, scraping Wikipedia, and importing from a GIS system.

 But other things, like [converting miles to kilometers](http://reference.wolfram.com/language/ref/UnitConvert.html#Example), [clustering values](http://reference.wolfram.com/language/ref/FindClusters.html), or [knowing the size of the Earth](http://reference.wolfram.com/language/ref/PlanetData.html#Example)—these are things that would be generally useful to a variety of different applications.